 When stimulating impact of science, the traditional output metrics have been focussing on academic-industrial alliances, contract research and IPR strategies.
 Since a broader, more inclusive societal impact is now on many agendas of science funders, a need for other criteria has evolved.
 The question now is how the traditional criteria can be combined with these new criteria which also include the Social Sciences and the Humanities.
 Sometimes, conflicts of interests with a broader societal impact may occur when industry takes over ownership of university patents.
 How can we guarantee an optimal return of investment in science?

-Specifically, the workshop will focus on the following topics:
+Specifically, the seminar will focus on the following topics: